dialoguemd/fastapi-sqla/README.md

 ### `sqla_modules`

-This fixture must be defined to load db tables information in sqla entities adequately.
+You must define this fixture, in order for the plugin to reflect table metadata in your SQLAlchemy entities.
 It should just import all modules containing sqla entity classes.

 Example: